On Ukraine's front line, a fight to save premature babies

 "Delivering babies is not something that can be stopped or rescheduled," he noted.

-The nearest existing maternity facility is in Ukraine's neighboring Dnipropetrovsk region, a 3.5-hour drive along secondary roads, a journey considered too risky for women in late-term pregnancy.
+The nearest existing maternity facility is in Ukraine's neighboring Dnipropetrovsk region, a 3 1/2-hour drive along secondary roads, a journey considered too risky for women in late-term pregnancy.

 Last week, 24-year-old Andrii Dobrelia and his wife Maryna, 27, reached the hospital from a nearby village.
 Looking anxious, they talked little as doctors carried out a series of tests and then led Maryna to the operating room for a C-section.
 Tsyganok and his colleagues hurriedly changed their clothes and prepared for the procedure.